espressomd/espresso/doc/sphinx/visualization.rst

 Mayavi visualizer
 -----------------

-The mayavi visualizer is created with the following syntax:
+The Mayavi visualizer is created with the following syntax:

 :class:`espressomd.visualization.mayaviLive()`